eduardvintila/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ##### Run

-Let's run the `linuxu` image by doing a Linux-like executable running:
+Let's run the `linuxu` image by doing a Linux-like executable running. `linuxu` stands for Linux userspace; a `linuxu` image is just an executable that will be launched as a process in the host system:
 ```
 $ ./build/01-hello-world-manual_linuxu-x86_64  # The linuxu image
 Powered by